-(b) Each application to register a pitsol, rifle, or shotgun shall be made in duplicate on forms provided by the Chief of Police and Art.
+(b) Each application to register a pitsol, rifle, or shotgun shall be made in duplicate on forms provided by the Chief of Police and be signed by the applicant.
+The original shall be filed with the Chief of Police, and the duplicate shall be retained by the applicant as temporary evidence of registration.
+The Chief of Police, after receipt of a duly filed application, shall send to the applicant a numbered registration certificate identifying the applicant as the registered owner of the pistol, rifle or shotgun described in the application.

+Art.
 51, Sec.
 7 POLICE REGULATIONS

 Sec.
 4. No information or evidence obtained from an application to register a firearm required to be submitted or retained by a natural person in order to comply with any section of this Article or orders issued by the Chief of Police implementing this Article shall be used as evidence against such natural person in any criminal proceeding with respect to the violation of law occurring prior to or concurrently with the filling of the application containing the information or evidence; Provided. that this section shall not apply to any violation of subsections (a) and (b) of Art.
 55, Sec.
-I respecting such application.
+1 respecting such application.

 Sec.
-5. A fee, in an amount fixed by the Commissioner, shall be paid upon the application for a registration certificate, but such fee shall not exceed \$2.00 for each pistol, rifle or shotgun registered, and the fee need not be uniform for all pistols, rifles or shotguns registered to a single person; Provided, that no natural person, regardless of the number of guns acquired or owned by him prior to the effective date of these regulations shall be required to pay a registration fee hereunder in excess of \$100 for the registration of all firearms acquired by him prior to the effective date of these Regulations.
+5. A fee, in an amount fixed by the Commissioner, shall be paid upon the application for a registration certificate, but such fee shall not exceed \$2.00 for each pistol, rifle or shatgun registered, and the fee need not be uniform for all pistols, rifles or shatguns registered to a single person; Provided, that no natural person, regardless of the number of guns acquired or owned by him prior to the effective date of these regulations shall be required to pay a registration fee hereunder in excess of \$100 for the registration of all firearms acquired by him prior to the effective date of these Regulations.